 Dead or alive, leaves feed your trees.
 But when they’re in a landfill, they can’t do that.

 Leaves represent energy.
 While they are green and on a tree, they are making food for the tree through photosynthesis.
-When fallen leaves start to decay, they transform into another energy source, one that is absorbed by the soil and made available to trees through their roots.
+When fallen leaves start to decay, they transform into another energy source, one that is absorbed by the soil (contributing to the development of healthy soil) and made available to trees through their roots.

 When leaves are sent to a landfill, the energy produced by this decay is wasted.
 Instead of being used to improve soil and tree health, organic matter in landfills produces methane, a greenhouse gas.
 This harmful gas collects below the surface in landfills and is released into the air as landfill piles are bulldozed to make room for more waste.